incognitochain/incognito-cli/README.md

      pdetradestatus  Get the status of a trade pdewithdraw     Create a pDEX withdrawal transaction
    PORTAL:
+     portalshield          Shield a portal token (e.g, BTC) into the Incognito network. portalshieldaddress   Generate a portal shielding address.
-     portalunshield        Withdraw portal tokens (BTC) from the Incognito network. portalunshieldstatus  Get the status of a portal un-shielding request.
+     portalshieldstatus    Get the status of a portal shielding request. portalunshield        Withdraw portal tokens (BTC) from the Incognito network. portalunshieldstatus  Get the status of a portal un-shielding request.
    TRANSACTIONS: